 Bex, Pierre

-Pierre Beroux owner of the Pierre Bex jewellery company, Paris.
-Pierre bought the original moulds, tools and equipment from an original 1920s jewellery company.
-He recreated items from 1969 until the end of 1980 using the original designs.
 The factory is now closed, but the very high quality of its production, the use of the original tools and of the best materials give these items a great value.
 Nearly all the entire stock is now exhausted and is becoming harder to find and highly collectible.

 Bitter, Ary Jean Leon (1883 – 1973)

 Born in Marseilles, France, Bitter was a leading French sculptor during the inter-war period in France.
 He was a student of famous Masters and he won many prizes while still a student.
 In 1914, he created a monumental terracotta sculpture “Exhibition Sculpture” for the food pavilion in the “Exposition National Suisse” in Bern, Switzerland for the company of Nestle.
-He was responsible for designing many monumental sculptures (eg., Lion et Enfant) which is still in its original location.
-Exhibiting regularly in the prestigious Salon des Artistes Francais, and other top salons in Paris.
-Many of his sculptures depicted subjects popular with the Art Deco movement.
-His work is found in several important museums such as Musee National d’ Art Moderne (Paris), Musee des Beaux-Arts (Marseille), Musee Hector Berlioz, Musee Calouste Gulbenkian (Lisbon), and others.
-Monumental sculptures are located in Marseille, Cambo-les-bains, Sanary-sur-mer, Bargemon and Barentin.
-A true Master of his Art.
-There is a website on Ary Bitter at this address:- http://ary.bitter.free.fr/

-Bizard, Susanne
+Bizard, Susanne (1873 – 1963)

-was an early 20th century sculptor, born in St. Amand in France on August the 1st 1873, died in Paris January 21, 1963.
 She exhibited at the Salon des Artistes Francais from 1900 till 1936.
 She produced many portrait reliefs, busts, statues of children and genre groups of which Vers’Ideal (1900), Honour and Money (1903) and Diane Attendre are the best known.

 Blondat, Max (1879 – 1926)

 An Art Nouveau sculptor who also made art deco statues.
 He was responsible for the creation of many public monuments in the form of tombs, fountains and memorials.
-Famous for his allegorical subjects, he was awarded the Legion of Honor in 1925.
+Famous for his allegorical subjects, he was awarded the Legion of Honour in 1925.
 He produced reliefs for the dining room of the Pavillon de l Ambassade in the 1925 Paris Exposition.

 Boch Freres, Keramis

 The Belgian company of Boch Freres was founded in 1767 at Sept Fontaines in Luxembourg, following a split in the mid 19th century, when Boch Freres, Keramis, in Belgium was set up, It produced earthenware vases, tableware’s and candlesticks.
-Their wares of the mid-1920’s to the 1940s represent the most important Belgian contribution to the Art Deco movement.
-Some stonewares were also produced. but most of their pieces from this period were white-bodied.
-Today Boch Freres items are highly valued and sought after, especially the pieces designed by Charles Catteau or Raymond Chevalier.

 Bofill, Antoine